 The inspector found that adequate fire precautions had been put in place.
 There were regular fire drills and all staff had received training and staff spoken with were knowledgeable.
-The inspector viewed evidence that fire equipment was serviced regularly, as were fire alarms and emergency lighting.
+The inspector viewed evidence that fire equipment was serviced regularly.
+Fire evacuation notices were on display around the centre.